teamzuzu/simpleipam/README.md

 * support for a "uploaded" page to include eg a basic network diagram

-* container image and examples for docker kubernetes etc ( coming soon )
+* container image and examples for docker kubernetes etc